-Russ Gremel bought $1,000 worth of Walgreens (WBA) stock when he was 28 years old.
-Seventy years later, the Chicago native is now a millionaire thanks entirely to that one investment.
-Gremel’s story is perhaps the best case yet to buy and hold stocks for the long term.
+Russ Gremel bought $1,000 worth of Walgreens stock when he was 28 years old.
+Seventy years later, shortly before he passed, the Chicago native turned that multi-decade investment into a multi-million-dollar donation to charity.

 The Power of Buying and Holding

-The Chicago Tribune reported the remarkable story of Gremel, now 98.
+The Chicago Tribune reported the remarkable story of Gremel a few years ago, before Mr. Gremel passed and Walgreens was taken private.
 Gremel bought his Walgreens shares in the late 1940s, reasoning that pharmacies would never go out of style—people would always need medicine, makeup and toiletries.
-Turns out he was right: Walgreens is now the second-largest pharmacy store chain in the U.S., with more than 8,000 locations.
+And Gremel’s intuition paid off: At the time of his donation, Walgreens was the second-largest pharmacy store chain in the U.S., with more than 8,000 locations.

 [text_ad]

 Sitting on a winning growth stock for 70 years is extreme, of course.
-We frequently talk about “forever stocks” here at Cabot Wealth Network, though the term “forever” is loosely defined.
-In general, forever stocks are long-term stocks you feel confident will beat the market over time, whether that be 10 years, 20 years, 30 years or simply until you reach retirement age.
+We frequently write about investing for the “long term” here at Cabot Wealth Network, though “long term” is loosely defined and somewhat subjective.
+In general, long-term stocks are those that you feel confident will beat the market over time, whether that be 10 years, 20 years, 30 years or simply until you reach retirement age.
 They’re stocks that have the potential to make you rich.
 And that’s exactly what Walgreens stock did for Mr. Gremel.

-In trying to identify the best forever stocks, Tim looks for the following five characteristics:
+In trying to identify the best forever stocks, we look for the following five characteristics:

 - A product or service or business model that is revolutionary.